NabilNYMansour/Random-Maze-Generator-and-PathFinder/README.md

 ﻿# Random Maze Generator and PathFinder
-This is a python program that generates a maze randomly and finds a pathway that connects the cornors together.
+This is a python program that generates a maze randomly and finds a pathway that connects the corners together.
 Requires **PIL** python library (also known as **pillow**) to run.
 If you don't have it, you can learn how to download it [here](https://pypi.org/project/Pillow/2.2.2/).

 ---